 Opposition to the arrival of immigrants in the UK is not new.
-Rising concern about 'New Commonwealth' immigration prompted the British Election Study (BES) to begin asking the public about immigration as far back as 1964, although in those early years it did not ask the question to ethnic minority respondents.
+Rising concern about 'New Commonwealth' immigration prompted the British Election Study (BES) to begin asking the public about immigration as far back as 1964, although in those early years, it did not ask the question to ethnic minority respondents.
 Throughout this period, the majority of people in Britain agreed that there were too many immigrants in the UK.

-Figure 2 looks at trends in opposition to immigrants/immigration; however, the variety of available data sources and the changes to question wording over the years mean this cannot be seen as one coherent continuum.
-The data points derived from BES show that opposition to immigration was high in 1964, 1966 and 1979 with 85-86% of people at each of those times reporting that there were too many immigrants in Britain.
+Figure 2 looks at trends in opposition to immigrants/immigration; however, the variety of available data sources and the changes to question-wording over the years mean this cannot be seen as one coherent continuum.
+The data points derived from BES show that opposition to immigration was high in 1964, 1966 and 1979, with 85-86% of people at each of those times reporting that there were too many immigrants in Britain.
 The data points from 1983 and 1987 were based on slightly different question wording to the rest ('Do you think that immigration has gone too far?'), so we need to consider these with caution.
-However, the earlier question ('Do you think that too many immigrants have been let into this country or not?') was brought back in 2015 when the percentage agreeing that there are too many immigrants had dropped to 71%, then to 66% in 2017, and by the most recent general election in 2019, it had dropped further to 52%.
+However, the earlier question ('Do you think that too many immigrants have been let into this country or not?') was brought back in 2015 when the percentage agreeing that there are too many immigrants had dropped to 71%, then to 66% in 2017, and by the general election in 2019, it had dropped further to 52%.

 The series from Ipsos data goes back to 1989.
-Here too, we have reason to be cautious in interpreting some of the results as the response options in most years included a 'neither agree nor disagree' answer category, but for some years it did not.
-Answers tend to be less favourable where there is no neutral answer option and this may explain the spike in 2012, for example.
+Here too, we have reason to be cautious in interpreting some of the results as the response options in most years included a 'neither agree nor disagree' answer category, but for some years, it did not.
+Answers tend to be less favourable where there is no neutral answer option, and this may explain the spike in 2012, for example.
 Nonetheless, consistent question wording from 2013 to 2017 suggests that there was a change of attitudes over this period, with just 45% agreeing that there were too many immigrants in 2017 compared to 64% just four years earlier.
-We include a second series using Ipsos data, which run from 2015 to 2022, and Kantar data for 2023.
+We include a second series using Ipsos data, which runs from 2015 to 2023, and Kantar data for 2023.
 Both Ipsos and Kantar asked the public whether they thought that the number of immigrants coming to Britain should be increased or reduced.
 Data shows that there was a softening of attitudes from 2015 to 2022, with the percentage saying that immigration should be reduced dropping from 65% to 42% over these seven years.
-However, there has been a recent increase in the share of people saying that immigration should be reduced (from 42% in 2022 to 52% in 2023), which may be the result of the increase in political salience of immigration-related issues, as discussed further below.
+However, there has been a recent increase in the share of people saying that immigration should be reduced from 42% in 2022 to 48% in 2023 (and up to 52% with the Kantar data from the same year), which may be the result of the increase in political salience of immigration-related issues, as discussed further below.

 Finally, Figure 2 also shows the trend from the European Social Survey, which asked a rather different question about whether people of a different race or ethnicity should be allowed to come and live in Britain.
-This series provides corroborating evidence for the softening of attitudes we observed in the other data series.
+This series provides corroborating evidence for the softening of attitudes we observed in the other data series up to 2022.
 While the level allowing only 'a few' or 'none' was consistently hovering at around 50% between 2002 and 2012, it had dropped to 43% in 2014, 32% in 2016, 26% in 2018, and 19% by 2021.
+However, the most recent estimate shows the level of opposition has risen to 25% in 2023.
+Thus, two of our time series agree on a recent uptick.

-Opposition to immigrants/immigration, 1964-2023
+Figure 2 Opposition to immigrants/immigration, 1964-2023